 Whether you only need the basics or would prefer a full-fledged powerhouse, tablets are for more than just lecture notes and doodles.
 We’ve outlined some of our favorite models here to help you pick what will work best for you.

-Android Fans: ASUS ZenPad 3S – It is one of the top Android tablets currently available.
-It looks good, runs even better, and ships with Android 6 (Marshmallow) installed.
-From the expanding storage to the protective screen to the processor specs, this tablet is a winner.
+Android Fans: ASUS Chromebook Tablet CT100 – It is one of the top Android or Chromebook tablets currently available.
+It looks good, runs even better, and ships with Chrome OS installed.
+From the fantastic operating system to the protective screen to the processor specs, this tablet is a winner.

 Who Should Get This?